-Guest posting is something I’ve done quite a bit of over the past 18 months, with some of the sites I’ve been featured on including Business Insider, GrowthLab, Location 180, Flying Solo and Anthill Online.
+Guest posting is something I did quite a bit of over the past 18 months, with some of the sites I was featured on including Business Insider, GrowthLab, Location 180, Flying Solo and Anthill Online.

-My experience has been a bit hit and miss – some of the sites have been great for driving traffic and building my list, while others have generated fewer than 10 visits to the Grammar Factory website and no subscribers.
+My experience was a bit hit and miss.
+Some of the sites were great for driving traffic and building my list, while others generated fewer than 10 visits to the Grammar Factory website and no subscribers.

 The biggest difference is whether or not my post gets emailed to the other website’s subscribers, as well as being published on the site itself.
 The problem with a lot of content websites is that there is too much for any reader to consume, so most readers rely on the email newsletter to tell them what they should focus on.
 If your post is featured in the newsletter, great!
-If it isn’t, then you’ll get a trickle of the attention you could have received.
+If it isn’t, then you’ll get a trickle of the attention you would otherwise receive.

 The only exception is if the website gets so much traffic that even a fraction of that ends up being huge (I’m looking at you, Business Insider!).

 With this in mind, I’m going to be focusing on higher traffic sites, or sites where I already have a personal relationship with the editor and am more likely to get featured in the newsletter.

 2. Line up podcasts in advance of your book launch

 Like guest posting, I’ll be looking at podcasts that focus on small business and entrepreneurship.
 I might look at self-publishing podcasts as well, but those are less likely to reach my target market, as my book is designed for entrepreneurs writing a nonfiction (probably a how-to) book, rather than the many self-publishing authors who are writing fiction and memoirs.